 So how can companies protect their business against ransomware?
 We’re going to share six easy ways businesses can reduce their risk of a ransomware attack.

-6 Ransomware Prevention Tips
+6 Ransomware Protection Tips

 1. Avoid Clicking Unsafe Links